Risk management

 Read more

-Amplifon strives to be the “employer of choice” and is investing heavily in both the development of a unique and innovative Employer Branding, as well as in talents through specific recruiting initiatives and professional development programs designed to ensure the access to core competencies.
+Amplifon strives to be the “employer of choice” and is investing heavily in both the development of a unique and innovative Employer Branding, as well as in talents through specific recruiting initiatives and professional development programs designed to ensure the access to rapidly changing core competencies.
+The Group has developed and maintains structured channels which facilitate the recruiting of talents who possess specific and innovative expertise (for example, data scientists, digital experts).

-The level of efficiency achieved by the Company in relation to these elements is monitored constantly by evaluating KPIs related to succession planning, recruiting and retention.
+The level of efficiency achieved by the Group in relation to these elements is monitored constantly by evaluating KPIs related to succession planning, recruiting and retention.

 Cyber Security & data protection

-The growing use of global networks to also manage enterprise’s technological infrastructures (including the social networks), increases the Company’s exposure to different types of internal and external IT risks.
+The growing use of global networks to also manage enterprise’s technological infrastructures (including the social networks), increases the Group’s exposure to different types of internal and external IT risks.
 The most significant of these is the risk of cyber-attacks which can be targeted or generic and which constitute a constant threat.
+Potential threats are monitored on a daily basis and measures to prevent them, as well as to minimize their effects, are implemented.

 Read more

-The growing use of technology, the accelerated shift toward digitalization, as well as the introduction of remote working, including in light of the persistence of the Covid-19 pandemic, increases the Company’s exposure to different types of internal and external IT risks.
-These include, more specifically, the increase of cyber-attacks which can target the Group or third parties and which pose a constant threat.
+The growing use of technology, the accelerated shift toward digitalization, as well as the introduction of remote working, increases the Group’s exposure to different types of internal and external IT risks.
+The cyber-attacks, which have become more widespread globally, pose a constant threat to both the Group and third parties.

 Lastly, the possibility that personal data is not processed in accordance with the law, including as a result of data breaches and attacks, could lead to possible sanctions by the privacy authorities.

 The Group is committed to maintaining adequate safety standards, duly protecting data and other proprietary information, in order to guarantee compliance with laws relating to confidentiality and privacy.
-Toward this end, Amplifon continuously monitors any changes and amendments to laws that could materialize over the next few years, takes the necessary measures deemed opportune (i.e., appointment of a Data Protection Officer) and provides training as needed.
+Toward this end, Amplifon continuously monitors any changes and amendments to laws that could materialize over the next few years, takes the measures deemed opportune (i.e. appoint a Data Protection Officer) and provides training as needed.

 Marketing investments